 - Pregnant and breastfeeding women (without medical consent)

 - On monoamine oxidase inhibitors medication

-Anything taken in moderate quantity works the best, and the same holds true for tyrosine.
+Most things taken in moderate quantity work the best, and the same holds true for tyrosine.

 Just because it is an amino acid that plays multiple roles in your body, it does not mean that you pop random pills in the name of supplements without seeking medical advice or supervision.

-Additionally, unless you are suffering from liver damage or in case of premature children, you don’t need to pop tyrosine supplements and boost its levels.
-We are only allowed to take 33 mg/kg of tyrosine in a day.
+Additionally, unless you are suffering from liver damage or in case of premature children, you don’t need to pop tyrosine supplements to get what your body needs to function properly and be healthy.

 Moreover, our body makes enough tyrosine, and we also consume more than enough tyrosine in our diet (11).
 If you are curious to know the level of tyrosine in your body, you can get your blood tested by a trustworthy diagnostic lab.

 If you experience the symptoms listed in this article, consult a specialist and make small but steady changes in your diet and lifestyle.